 Head and Skull:

 The head should be large, but not exaggerated out of proportion to the body.
 Broad muzzled and short faced, but the nose should be long enough for unhindered breathing.
 Muzzle is broad and turning up.
 Muzzle length from tip of nose to stop to be no less than 35mm and no more than 45mm.
 The forehead is flat to slightly domed.
 Loose folds of skin across nose, but in no way excessively wrinkled.
 Nostrils big and wide open.
-Nose black, although liver acceptable.
+Nose any colour accepted.
 Head circumference should be equal to body height or up to 15% larger for males and equal or up to 10% larger for females.

 Eyes are round, set low and wide, never bulging or sunken – preferably without visible haw.
-Eyes of any colour acceptable.
+Eyes of any colour acceptable, including blue.

 Small to moderate size.
 Set wide apart.
-The front inner edge of each ear forms a straight line with the top line of the skull.
 Never erect or cropped.
 A folding ear is preferred, rose ear acceptable.

 Moderate in length; thick, deep and strong with loose skin forming dewlap on either side.
 Neck not so short as to give the impression that the head sits directly on the shoulders.

 Chest wide and deep.
 Shoulders broad, but not excessively so, rounded ribs.
+Well laid-back shoulders.
+Elbows slightly away from the ribs.
+Pasterns straight and strong.
+Good bone.
 Forelegs powerful and straight, not bandy or curved, well boned, set wide apart presenting a straight front.